-The late ripening vine is susceptible to real ones mildew and tends to Verrieseln, It produces light-colored red wines with a neutral aroma.
-In Spain It is mostly grown under the name Moravia Dulce in the huge Castile-La Mancha region, mainly in the two provinces of Albacate and Cuenca, where it is grown in the two DO areas La Mancha and manchuela is allowed.
+The late-ripening vine is susceptible to real ones mildew and tends to Verrieseln, It produces light-colored red wines with a neutral aroma.
+In Spain it is mostly grown under the name Moravia Dulce in the huge Castile-La Mancha region, mainly in the two provinces of Albacate and Cuenca, where it is grown in the two DO areas La Mancha and manchuela is allowed.
 A total of 2,571 hectares of vineyards were recorded here.
-In Portugal the variety occupied 4,008 hectares of vines, especially in the two areas Douro and Rios do Minho and is there for that too port wine authorized.
-In 2010, a total of 6,579 hectares of vines were shown with an increasing tendency.
+In Portugal the variety occupied 4,008 hectares of vines, especially in the two areas Douro and Rios do Minho and is there for the port wine authorized.
+In 2010, a total of 6,579 hectares of vines were shown with an upward trend.
 The variety thus proved worldwide varieties ranking rank 95.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012